discordjs/guide/guide/interactions/registering-slash-commands.md

 ## Authorization

-Before we start registering Slash Commands, make sure your bot has the `applications.commands` scope for the particular guild that you will be working with.
+Before we start registering slash commands, make sure your bot has the `applications.commands` scope for the particular guild that you will be working with.
 Refer back to [Adding your bot to servers](../preparations/adding-your-bot-to-servers.md) if you haven't done so already.

-## Registering Slash Commands
+## Registering slash commands

-A Slash Command can be registered as either **guild command** or **global command**.
+A slash command can be registered as either **guild command** or **global command**.

 **Guild commands** are only available to the guild you specify when registering the command.
 Guild commands are NOT available in DMs.